Terence0816/easy-cloud-hfs/README.md

 * HTTP Range request support for resume and media seeking
 * Large-file upload support
 * Web-based file manager
+* Web interface language switching between Traditional Chinese and English
+* Browser drag-and-drop upload for files and folders when write/upload permission is enabled
+* Multiple files and folders can be uploaded in a single drag-and-drop operation
 * Online video and audio playback
 * Subtitle auto-load support
 * PotPlayer launch support for Windows clients